Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_users.md

 Basically, the scenario is the following:

-- Your front-end application requests a Guest account to your Node.JS application
+- Your front-end application requests a Guest account to your Node.JS application (outside of the SDK)

-- Your Node.JS application uses the SDK for creating a Guest user account
+- Your Node.JS application uses the SDK for Node.JS for creating a Guest user account

-- Your Node.JS transmit the credentials to the front-end application
+- Your Node.JS transmit the credentials to the front-end application (outside of the SDK)

-- The front-end application uses these credentials and connects to Rainbow
+- The front-end application uses the SDK for Android or SDk for Web with these credentials and connects to Rainbow

 Note: In order to securize more the Guest account, this scenario is subject to change in the future.